The Boundary Element Method for Acoustic Transmission with Nonconforming Grids

 Let us test the nonconforming FEM-BEM coupling on a unit cube with a heterogeneous wavespeed.
 Specifically,

 $\cext=1$, $\rhoint=1$, and $\rhoext=2$.
 Hence, the interior wavenumber is up to three times higher than in the exterior.
-Let us consider $f=2$, resulting in a wavelength of $\lambdaext=0.5$ and $0.5 \leq \lambdaint \leq 0.167$ in the exterior and interior, respectively.
-The relatively high frequency and heterogeneous wavespeed necessitate a fine mesh for the FEM.
+Let us consider an incident plane wave~\eqref{eq:planewave} with $f=2$, resulting in an exterior wavelength of $\lambdaext=0.5$ and $0.167 \leq \lambdaint \leq 0.5$ in the interior domain. {These values are chosen proportional to the nondimensional geometry, which is again a unit cube with edge lengths equal to one.} The relatively high frequency and heterogeneous wavespeed necessitate a fine mesh for the FEM.
 The tetrahedral grid has 1,157,625~nodes with a maximum diameter of 0.01665 yielding at least ten elements per wavelength.
 The triangular surface mesh extracted from the volumetric mesh has 64,898~nodes and a maximum diameter of 0.01359, yielding at least 36~elements per exterior wavelength.
-The nonconforming FEM-BEM coupling uses an independent triangular surface mesh with 5966~nodes and a maximum diameter of 0.04694, yielding at least 10~elements per exterior wavelength.
+The nonconforming FEM-BEM coupling uses the same FEM mesh but another BEM mesh with 5966~nodes and a maximum diameter of 0.04694, yielding at least 10~elements per exterior wavelength at the boundary.

-\FloatBarrier The standard FEM-BEM coupled formulation~\eqref{eq:fembem} is discretised with P1 elements for both the BEM and FEM.
+The standard FEM-BEM coupled formulation~\eqref{eq:fembem} is discretised with P1 elements for both the BEM and FEM.
 The BEM part is preconditioned with an inverse mass matrix and the FEM part with an incomplete LU factorisation, implemented with the SuperLU algorithm and default parameters~\cite{li2005overview}.
 The linear solver converged in 12,662~iterations for the nonconforming algorithm and in 13,961~iterations for the conforming FEM-BEM coupling.
 The GMRES solver was restarted every thousand iterations to reduce memory consumption.
 The entire simulation took five hours for the nonconforming and twelve hours for the conforming FEM-BEM algorithm.
 The acoustic field is depicted in Figure~\ref{fig:fembem} and clearly shows the impact of a heterogeneous wavespeed in the interior.
 Also, the field from the conforming and nonconforming algorithm are almost identical, thus confirming the validity of the nonconforming FEM-BEM coupling.

 \FloatBarrier